Dear UD Community,

 The University will provide no-touch thermometers in dormitories and in the Student Health Center.
 The University requests that all students bring a personal thermometer with them to campus.

-Masks: All members of the University community and guests and visitors to campus are required to wear a mask in all buildings on campus, except when an individual is alone in a dorm room (or with a roommate), in an office, or private vehicle, or while eating.
-Mask wearing is not required in outdoor spaces, unless it is impossible to social distance (defined as 6 feet apart from another person).
+Masks: All members of the University community and guests and visitors to campus are required to wear a mask in all buildings on campus, except when alone in a dorm room (or with a roommate), in an office or private vehicle, or while eating.
+Mask wearing is not required in outdoor spaces, unless individuals are less than six feet away from each other; while eating and drinking, students should always be at least six feet from each other.
 Students who do not follow this policy will be subject to disciplinary action under the University Code of Conduct.
 Anyone who does not wear a mask at a University-sponsored event or class will be asked to leave.
 Similarly, faculty and staff who do not follow this policy will be subject to discipline, and guests and visitors who fail to wear a mask in University buildings will be asked to leave campus.

 Travel policy: No professional, University-sponsored, travel is permitted during the fall semester.
 To obtain an exemption, a faculty or staff member may obtain approval from their Vice President-level senior staff member of the University administration.